Frenzy: Plot

 Blaney, unaware that Rusk is the actual murderer, turns to him for help.
 Rusk offers to hide Blaney at his flat and then tips off the police.
-In the face of this treachery, Blaney realizes that Rusk must be the murderer.
+In the face of this treachery, Blaney realises that Rusk must be the murderer.
 At the trial, the jury finds Blaney guilty.
 During the trial and while being led away to prison, Blaney loudly protests that he is innocent and that Rusk is the real killer.
-Chief Inspector Oxford (Alec McCowen) reconsiders the evidence and quietly investigates Rusk.
-He discusses the case with his wife (Vivien Merchant) while trying to avoid eating the unappetizing food she has learned to prepare in an "exotic cooking" course.
+Chief Inspector Oxford reconsiders the evidence and quietly investigates Rusk.
+He discusses the case with his wife while trying to avoid eating the unappetising food she has learned to prepare in an "exotic cooking" course.

 Blaney, now in prison, vows to escape and avenge himself on Rusk.
 He deliberately injures himself and is taken to the hospital, where his fellow inmate patients help him escape.
-He goes to Rusk's flat; Rusk is not there, but Blaney finds a dead woman in Rusk's bed, strangled with Rusk's necktie.
+He goes to Rusk's flat; Rusk is not there, but Blaney, thinking that Rusk is sleeping, hits that person on the head.
+It is revealed that that was not Rusk, but a woman already dead in Rusk's bed, strangled with Rusk's necktie.
 Inspector Oxford, who has anticipated that Blaney would go after Rusk, arrives to find Blaney with the dead woman.
 Just as Blaney begins to protest his innocence, the two hear a loud banging noise coming from the stairwell.
 Rusk enters, dragging a large trunk into the flat, and is confronted by Blaney and Oxford.
-Realizing that his game is well and truly up, Rusk drops the trunk.
+Realising that his game is well and truly up, Rusk drops the trunk in defeat.